May 30, 2019

 Line 4: This generally will not apply.
 However, if any of these items have changed from the last filing, update them here.

-Line 5a(1): Enter the number of participants in the plan at the beginning of the year (likely 1/1/2020).
+Line 5a(1): Enter the number of participants in the plan at the beginning of the year (likely 1/1/2023).
 If you are the only person in the Plan at the beginning of the year, enter “1”.
 If your spouse is in the Plan also, enter “2”.

-Line 5a(2): Enter the number of participants in the previous line who are employed with the business providing the plan at the beginning of the year.
+Line 5a(2): Enter the number of participants in the previous line who are employed with the business that is sponsoring the plan.
 This generally will be the same number as the previous line unless someone has terminated employment and not rolled over their account.

-Line 5b(1): Enter the number of participants in the plan at the end of the year (likely 12/31/2020).
+Line 5b(1): Enter the number of participants in the plan at the end of the year (likely 12/31/2023).
 If you are the only person in the Plan at the end of the year, enter “1”.
 If your spouse is in the Plan also, enter “2”.

-Line 5b(2): Enter the number of participants in the previous line who are employed with the business providing the plan at the end of the year.
+Line 5b(2): Enter the number of participants in the previous line who are employed with the business sponsoring the plan.
 This generally will be the same number as the previous line unless someone has terminated employment and not rolled over their account.

 Line 5c: This likely will be zero.